vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 ## 📊 Results

+- Continuous monitoring of patient vital parameters in the triage area.
+- Data successfully transmitted to IoT cloud/local dashboard.
+- Visualization of trends in health/environment parameters.
+- Early-warning and forecasting models assist in quick decision-making.

 - ✅ Sensor readings validated with reference medical devices
 - ✅ Real-time triage indication using **LEDs + buzzer**
 - ✅ Alerts successfully sent to mobile via **GSM**